 Dr. Gilmore is also a Certified Practitioner in The Arvigo Techniques of Maya Abdominal Therapy®.
 ATMAT is an external non-invasive massage for both women and men, that aids digestion and reproductive health.
 ATMAT is also known to release adhesions while healing scar tissue from past trauma, infection or surgical procedures.
 This technique promotes the flow of blood, lymph, and Qi for optimal health.
 ATMAT is helpful for numerous digestive disharmonies, and well suited for hormonal imbalances, thus nurturing and detoxifying the digestive and reproductive systems.

-Acazia incorporates shiatsu, sotai, herbal remedies, and the Arvigo Techniques of Maya Abdominal Therapy into her treatments.
-While Acazia has experience treating a wide range of conditions, she has a particular affinity for treating women's health, pregnancy including pre and post natal care, fertility promotion, and pediatrics.
+Acazia incorporates Acupuncture, Shiatsu massage, Kampo herbal medicine, and the Arvigo Techniques of Maya Abdominal Therapy into her treatments.
+While Acazia has experience treating a wide range of conditions, she has a particular affinity for treating digestive disorders, women's health, pregnancy including pre and post natal care, fertility promotion, and pediatrics.

 Dr. Gilmore is deeply committed to being active within her community.
 While she was Secretary of the New Mexico Society of Acupuncture and Asian Medicine (NMSAAM) she worked to spread the availability and knowledge of acupuncture.
 She has dedicated her time volunteering at the Community Acupuncture Project: a free-low cost clinic.
 She also helped spearhead the Veterans Project in Pojoaque, NM, which offered free Auricular Acupuncture to Veterans and their families.